Our Offerings

 Join us each month as we gather for a Shabbat event open to everyone but with a particular focus on children.
 We share Shabbat traditions and celebrate a key Jewish concept each month.
 Bring a friend!
 Grandparents, cousins, neighbors, and anyone you think might enjoy it is welcome.
 For this month’s topic and RSVP information, check out the description in the calendar above!

-We have a variety of social programs each month.
+• We have a variety of social programs each month.
 Below are our regular recurring programs.
-For up-to-date information about any of the programs – including this month’s topic – keep an eye on the newsletter and the Calendar.
+For up-to-date information about any of the programs – including the time, day, and topic – keep an eye on the newsletter and the Calendar.

 Temple Library Book Club